RVCC-IDMX/fortunate-cow-cli-Nate7611/README.md

 node cli.mjs --category motivational
 ```

-Alternatively, you can pass additional CLI arguments when using npm start by including a double dash.
+Alternatively, you can pass additional CLI arguments when using npm start by including a quoted double dash.
 For example:

 ```
-npm start -- --category motivational
+npm start "--" --category motivational
 ```

 ## Project Structure